LCFranck/Personal-website/README.md

 This project is **still a work in progress**.

 Planned improvements:
-- [ ] Finish login & registration functionality
+- [x] Finish login & registration functionality
+- [ ] make notifications
+- [ ] add functionality to delete notes
 - [ ] Finish notes page
 - [ ] Improve UX and UI details in login and profile
 - [x] Deploy the project